OpenFuturePlatform/open-api/README.md

 ## Running the application

-### Via docker deploy

-In order to deploy and run the application you need  to run several commands at the root of the project:
-> 1. $ `./gradlew clean assemble`
-> 2. $ `sh deploy.sh`

-In order to clean environment you need to run a command:
-> $ `sh docker/clean.sh`

 ### Environment Variables
-In order to fine tune the environment you can override some variables.
 The OPEN Platform API uses several environment variables.
 All variables are required.

-They are in the file **deploy.sh** in section **ENVIRONMENT VARIABLES**

 #### Google service